Categories

 Belief Systems

-Regardless of religion, our personal belief systems are complex and here in the west, we believe in our society so much that we keep doing what we know we shouldn’t.
+Regardless of religion, our personal belief systems are complex but above all, here in the west, we believe in our society so much that we keep doing what we know we shouldn’t.
 For 60 millennia, we lived as hunter-gatherers.
 Nature moulded us for survival in the wild.
 We moved out from the savannas of Africa, conquered the world and become an intensely linguistic, strategic, imaginative, social species with a gift for story-telling.

 This story-telling wasn’t just for camp fire entertainment, it helped us come to terms with being intelligent beings in an incomprehensible world.
 It became a key cultural tool that binds our social groups.
 We have the Bible stories, the Dreamtime myths of aboriginal Australians, the nationalist myths of modern states and many others.
 We create stories in our culture, embed them in our dominating emotional brains, and they trump most rational considerations in our decision-making.